 Adults and children can try incorporating one or more of the following tools into daily life.
 It may just be the answer you have been looking for:

-Yoga, meditation and prayer are all forms of mindfulness.
+Yoga, meditation, and prayer are all forms of mindfulness.
 A daily practice can actually modify how your brain reacts to situations, including having to follow a restricted diet.

 Establishing a support network is vital to well-being.

-Some people reap benefit from professional help to cope with the emotional difficulty of having a chronic condition.
+- Some people reap benefits from professional help to cope with the emotional difficulty of having a chronic condition.

-Seek mental health services the way you would seek professional help for any health need; do a bit of research to find an appropriate professional in this wide-ranging field (from a few brief chats to psychiatric care) and find someone who is a good fit.
-Stigma is out – maximizing your mental health is in.
-It can be enormously beneficial.
+- Seek mental health services the way you would seek professional help for any health need; do a bit of research to find an appropriate professional .

 5. Adequate Sleep-Priceless!

-The bottom line: Pay attention to the emotional health of anyone who must adhere to a restricted diet.
-It is often ignored in the medical evaluation, but may be the missing piece to their health care puzzle.
+Pay attention to the emotional health of anyone who must adhere to a restricted diet.
+It is often ignored in the medical evaluation but may be the missing piece to their health care puzzle.